Book of Mormon Feast

 In the Book of Mormon, over 120 years before the Lord Jesus was born in Bethlehem, King Benjamin prophesied that He would come: that He would live and serve and love, and that He would suffer, “so great shall be his anguish for the wickedness and the abominations of his people.”

 In the Book of Mormon, about 124 B.C., King Benjamin taught that the Lord would come down from heaven among the children of men, and dwell in a tabernacle of clay.

 text by Cecil Frances Alexander; music by Henry J. Gauntlett

 In the Book of Mormon, long before the birth of Christ, King Benjamin prophesied of Jesus Christ’s suffering, atonement, death, and resurrection.

-In Nigeria, the Calabar Stake Choir of the Church of Jesus Christ of Latter-
+Church of Jesus Christ of Latter-

 In the Book of Mormon, after King Benjamin taught his people about their Redeemer, the Spirit of the Lord came upon them and they were filled with joy, because of their willingness to believe in the Savior who would come, and their willingness to repent and come unto Him.